dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Note especially that if the eFP/D parameter not only takes plain values but eFP/D types themselves, calls might not end up satisfying the attributes' conditions.
-You may want to take a look at [the respective example](#Third-order-and-Even-Higher-Order-Functionals).
+You may want to take a look at [the respective example](#third-order-and-even-higher-order-functionals).

 Also note that type-checking parameters as if they were annotated `pure`, `@safe`, `nothrow`, and `@nogc` only affects the legality of the call expression itself.
 For example, uniqueness is unaffected:
-If the parameter is not annotated `pure`, the call will be considered `pure` when it comes to checking whether or not the functional is `pure`, but the parameters return value is not considered unique.
+If the parameter is not annotated `pure`, the call will be considered `pure` when it comes to checking whether the functional is `pure`, but the parameters return value is not considered unique.
 For that, an explicit `pure` annotation to the parameter's underlying FP/D type is required.
 The same goes for other guarantees warrant attributes make.

 ### Attribute Inference for Functional Templates

 By the proposal of this DIP,
-when inferring attributes for function templates that have runtime parameters of eFP/D type, these eFP/D parameters are type-checked as if parameters were annotated `pure`, `@safe`, `nothrow`, and `@nogc`, whether or not these attributes are attached to the FP/D type underlying the eFP/D type
+when inferring attributes for function, templates that have runtime parameters of eFP/D type, essential calls are considered to not invalidate any warrant attribute.

 Note that this only applies to parameters;
 calling of any other FP/Ds will be checked as is currently the case.

-Attribute inference takes the way regular functions are checked for satisfying the conditions into account.
+That way, attribute inference takes the way regular functions are checked for satisfying the conditions into account.

 ### Attribute Checking inside Contexts